Westerfield railway station: History

 Around the early 20th century, excursion trains travelled from such places as the Framlingham Branch to Felixstowe and it is possible the locomotives would have run round the carriages in the station (rather than run to Ipswich) in order to access the branch.
 No scheduled services did this.

 In 1923 the Great Eastern Railway was merged into the London and North Eastern Railway.
 During World War II a number of engines were stored in the bay platforms but returned to use later in the war.
 These included three of the regular Felixstowe branch engines Nos.
 6123, 6128 and 6130 (C14 4-4-2T).
 It was also where Polish armoured train C was based.

 In 1948 the railways were nationalised and Westerfield Junction became part of the Eastern Region of British Railways.
 During the winter months in the 1950s a pair of camping coaches were stored in the goods yard.
 These were based at Felixstowe Pier during the summer.
 In the 1960s, as part of the Beeching cuts, the East Suffolk Line was marked for closure but a vigorous local campaign saw it saved.
-It was reduced to a very basic railway in order to cut costs although some through-services to London survived until the 1980s.
+It was reduced to a very basic railway in order to cut costs although some through services to London survived until the 1980s.

-On 13 July 1964 the goods yard closed with the track in the bay platforms being lifted sometime later in the 1960s.
+On 13 July 1964 the goods yard closed with the track into the bay platforms being lifted sometime later in the 1960s.
 In 1967 all booking offices in the area closed and all trains became operated by conductor guards.
 The late 1960s saw the steady growth of freight through Felixstowe with Freightliner trains being seen increasingly through Westerfield.

 In 1985 the layout was changed in connection with the introduction of Radio Electronic Token Block signalling.
 Trains for Felixstowe now changed tracks west of the level crossing and worked through the Ipswich-bound platform.
 Westerfield's signal box remained as the Felixstowe branch was still signalled under the Absolute Block system.
 The signal box closed in 1999 and the Felixstowe branch was controlled by the Colchester Power Signal Box under the Track Circuit Block system of signalling.
 In the early 1990s the Felixstowe Dock & Railway Company buildings which had stood derelict for many years were converted to a private residence.

 On privatisation in 1994 the ownership of the infrastructure passed to Railtrack (which was replaced by Network Rail in 2002), whilst management of the station, as well as the services serving it, were initially operated by a business unit and the first franchise was awarded to Anglia Railways.
 The second round of franchising in 2004 saw the One franchise owned by National Express take over; this was renamed National Express East Anglia in 2008.